 Durable and strong, nickel alloys are ideal for environments such as those found in oil rigs and chemical plants, and they’re reliable for indicating instruments as well.
 Cobalt-nickel is a popular alloy, often chosen when the strength of stainless steel is not enough for a specific use; the alloy is not just strong, but durable, ductile and highly resistant to wear and to corrosion.

+Nickel alloys are not only valued for their performance but also for their contribution to sustainability.
+Nickel is recyclable and often reused in the production of new alloys, reducing the demand for raw material extraction.
 Other alloys include nickel-iron, nickel-copper and nickel-chromium, and all of which are suitable for low and high temperatures.

 Nickel and its alloys are easy to shape and machine, so they are sought-after for springs as well.
 They tend to have good solderability and thermal conductivity and can also be resistant to chemicals and caustic materials.
+These springs are used for aerospace components, food manufacturing processes, and electronic products.

 Non-ferrous materials like the ones we talked about are typically used in electrical applications due to the non-magnetic nature of these metals and alloys.
 However, as compression spring manufacturers, we are able to produce a vast array of springs made from both ferrous and non-ferrous metals.
+By incorporating materials like aluminium, copper, and nickel, we not only meet the technical demands of modern industries but also contribute to more sustainable manufacturing processes.

 You can contact us to discuss your project with us or to ask us any questions about our processes and materials.
 We are also easy to reach on sales@airedalesprings.co.uk and on 01535 643456.